Poly-Vector/LclHx/README.md

 # LclHx

-LclHx is an in-game Roblox mod menu used for modifying local variables
+LclHx is an in-game Roblox mod menu used for modifying local variables.